-A force multiplier: Visual CGC with Ratings and Reviews
+A force multiplier: Visual UGC with Ratings and Reviews

-Bazaarvoice Ratings and Reviews complements Curations on the DSW website.
+Bazaarvoice Ratings and Reviews complements visual UGC on the DSW website.

 A challenge for any online retailer is the missing in-person ‘try on’ element.
 Letting customers read reviews on how a shoe fits or feels along with seeing customer photos for style, fills that gap, says Wagner.

 The combination of text reviews on key elements like fit and comfort, coupled with the style inspiration from visual content, leads to increased consumer confidence.

 The two types of content overlap in their overall purpose.
 A shopper might be looking for a shoe for a nice occasion and see that a particular sandal has reviews saying it’s comfortable.
 That checks off one box in their buying decision.
 Then looking at the visual content and seeing other customers wearing the sandals in certain styles, checks the other box, explains Wagner.